azuyalabs/yasumi-docs/docs/index.md

 - Use of [Providers](providers/providers.md) to easily extend and expand new Holidays
 - Common Holiday Providers
 - Accounts for the date/time when holidays have been officially established and/or abolished
-- [Filters](filters.md) enabling to easily select certain holiday types (Official, Observed, Bank, Seasonal or Other)
+- [Filters](filters.md) enabling you to easily select certain holiday types (Official, Observed, Bank, Seasonal or Other)
 - Global Translations
 - Time zone aware
 - Implements [ArrayIterator](https://www.php.net/manual/en/class.arrayiterator.php) to easily process a provider's holidays